siruwuu/5400_final_project/README.md

 ## Project Overview

-We analyze thousands of Reddit posts and comments to understand how language—particularly emotional tone, part-of-speech features, and sentiment—impacts engagement.
-Our final output includes:
+We analyze thousands of Reddit posts and comments to understand how language—particularly emotional tone, part-of-speech features, and sentiment—impacts user engagement.

-- A full NLP modeling pipeline (regression + classification)
-- Preprocessed feature-rich datasets (for cats and dogs)
-- Two interactive demos built with Streamlit:
-  - **Engagement Optimizer**: Suggests better language for adoption posts
-  - **Cat/Dog Classifier**: Reveals if wording leans more “cat-like” or “dog-like”
+This project focuses on Reddit adoption posts (cats & dogs) and aims to optimize their engagement performance (likes, comments, shares).
+It provides three core capabilities:

+- Engagement Classification: Predict whether a post will have high or low engagement.
+- Engagement Regression: Estimate engagement score directly.
+- Cat vs Dog Linguistic Divergence Analysis: Explore language differences between cat and dog posts.

+The ultimate goal is to identify actionable linguistic features that enhance post performance, with GPT-4 providing targeted suggestions.

 ---